fadhli00/DetectionLab/phase-1/README.md

 - Exceptions exist only for **centralized logging and required services**.
 - Every exception must be intentional, minimal, and traceable.

 This approach forces discipline and mirrors real-world environments, where visibility and control matter more than convenience.
-It also sets the stage for later phases—detection, logging, and investigation—by ensuring that every packet has a reason to exist.
+It also sets the stage for later phases detection, logging, and investigation by ensuring that every packet has a reason to exist.

 ---